From Abracadabra to Zombies | View All

 People simply cannot stand the idea that there is no abominable snowman, that there is no white brotherhood somewhere in the Himalayas, and that people do not fly through the air except in planes; least of all can they suffer the idea that religious specialists in Tibet are scholars, tough theologians, and down-to-earth monastic leaders, with lots of hard political know-how, and with the measure of cruelty and strategy that seems to be common to all ecclesiastic leaders who also have secular powers; and this, of course, was very much the case in Tibet before the Chinese takeover.

 Bharati naively speculates that if only these scholarly works were available in libraries or in inexpensive volumes then the "intellectually inert, but good-willed seekers after the mysterious East" would read them and accept the genuine over the pseudo once they recognized their superior quality.
 He asks: Who would want Maharishi Mahesh Yogi and Transcendental Meditation or Paramahansa Yogananda or Madame Blavatsky or Hare Krishna or Don Juan or Lobsang Rampa if they could have the genuine article?
 Apparently there are millions of people who prefer the pseudo or fake spirituality.
 A reviewer of The Third Eye on Amazon.com writes that he doesn't care if the book is a hoax.
 "It made me a more spiritual person, made me respect the souls of others more, and continues to stay with me many years later."
-I can only guess at the spiritual depth of such a person, but it probably approximates that of the hopping jokers who think they are on their way to levitation.
+I can only guess at the spiritual depth of such a person, but it probably approximates that of the hopping TMers who believe they are on their way to levitation.
 The popularity of these faux mysteries from the east is not due to the difficulty in getting access to the scholarly works.
 It is due to the attractiveness of fantasy and the ease with which fantasy can be understood and appear to be profound.
 It is due to the desire to be special and to have knowledge of the mysteries of life without having to study or think very hard.
+It is due to the attractiveness of seemingly sincere, authoritative, and attractive enemies of materialism such as Deepak Chopra who offer fortune cookie wisdom as commonsense spiritual enlightenment.

 We should not assume that just because Mr. Hoskin was a fraud that he did not sometimes have good advice.
 After all, even a broken clock is correct twice a day.
 Here is "Dr. Rampa" on divorce: